Amos47/2400/Chapter7/Ch07_Backstory.md

 *Image credit: https://influxis.com/app/uploads/2014/06/switchboard-operator.jpg*

  There were still *long distance* operators into the 1970s.
 Long distance (out of your Area Code) calls were initiated by dialing the number "0" and asking for a long distance operator.
 Here, different networks were connected together and you could hear the operators talking to each other.
 "Hello 312?
 This is 416 long distance operator requesting local number..." and so on.
 It was fun to listen.
 The numbers 312 and 416 were, of course, the Area Codes (AC) of Chicago and Toronto, respectively.
-An interesting tidbit is that, when area codes were assigned in North America in the late 1940s, states and provinces with only one AC were given numbers with a "0" in the middle, and those with more than one AC were assigned numbers with a "1" in the middle.
+An interesting tidbit is that, when area codes were assigned in North America in the late 1940s,  according to the North American Numbering Plan (NANP) states and provinces with only one AC were given numbers with a "0" in the middle, and those with more than one AC were assigned numbers with a "1" in the middle.
 So Illinois and Ontario had more than one AC.
 Furthermore, the numbers were assigned based on population, with the smallest numerical sums going to more densely populated areas.
 Chicago was big (and still is) thus their numbers summed to 6.
 Toronto summed to 11.
 Since "1" was never used as the first number in an area code, the lowest possible AC was 211.
 But all the *n11* ACs were reserved for future use (anticipating 411 - directory assistance and 911 etc.), the lowest AC was 212.
 Guess who got that?
 New York City, of course!
 The next lowest, 213, went to Southern California, including Los Angeles.
 This was to reduce wear and tear on the equipment as when a number was dialed (when direct dialing was introduced), the phone had a rotary dial.
 The dial had to be spun around to indicate the number (see the rotary handset below), and the actual physical clicking you heard (called *pulses*) was a signal to the network of the number you were dialing.
 It used the pulses to crank the mechanical switches to make the proper connection.
 There would obviously be more calls going to larger population areas, thus there was an effort to reduce the number of clicks required (both for wear and tear and ease of use - lower numbers required less effort to dial).
 If you can see it on your device, note the wear pattern on the numbers on the rotary dial phone image below.

 **Image EBSS.
 An early rotary phone**